Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Methodology

 \subsection{Model selection}

 For our experiments, we select several different LLMs.
-More specifically, we use Llama~3.3~70B, GPT-4o, Gemini-3-Pro.
+More specifically, we use Llama~3.3~70B, GPT-4o, Gemini-3.1-Pro (Hypothesis 1).
 We do not use models from the GPT-5 family as they do not support the temperature setting of 0.
 The checkpoints used per model are added in Table~\ref{tab:checkpoints}.
-All experiments are conducted at a temperature of 0 to obtain deterministic responses.
+All experiments are conducted at a temperature of 0 to reduce response variability.

 We additionally experimented with Llama~3.2~3B, Llama~3.1~8B, Qwen 2.5 7B, and Haiku.
 Across the different experiments conducted with these smaller models, we identified three recurring issues.
 First, the corresponding multinomial logit models yielded very low $pseudo$-$R^2$ values, indicating poor explanatory power.
 Second, we observed a pronounced order bias, where models consistently select the first option irrespective of its attributes.
 Third, illogical estimated WTP values were obtained with price being assigned a positive coefficient, implying a preference for higher prices.